-Estate plans, which include a will and/or trusts, are designed so that your estate can be distributed without any assistance or guidance from the state.
-When you die without a will in California, the state takes over and it is often a messy and laborious process for those left behind.
+Estate plans, including a will and/or trusts, are designed so that your estate can be distributed without assistance or guidance from the state.
+When you die without a will in California, the state takes over, and it is often a messy and laborious process for those left behind.

-Estates Without A Will Must Go Through California Probate Courts
+Estates Without Wills (Valuing $150K+) Go Through California Probate Courts

-- It takes inventory of – and tallies the value of – all properties, assets, financial accounts, owned by the deceased (referred to as the “decedent”).
+- Inventory and value assessment of all properties, assets, financial accounts, businesses, etc., owned by the deceased (referred to as the “decedent”).

-- Pays all existing and continuing bills, debts, taxes, related probate fees, and any monies owed until the probate process is complete
+- Pay all existing and continuing bills, debts, taxes, related probate fees, and any monies owed until the probate process is complete

-- Distributes remaining assets according to the estate plan.
-If there is no estate plan in place, the estate moves through the probate court and the court distribute assets and properties following a very specific, probate standard that determines heirs/beneficiaries
+- Distribute remaining assets according to the estate plan.
+If there is no estate plan in place, the estate moves through the probate court, and the court distributes assets and properties following a particular probate standard that determines heirs/beneficiaries.

 The state will assign an executor (administrator) to facilitate the process.
-In most cases, it would be a spouse, member of the family, or a close family friend (more rarely and only with input from the family).
-If the family is in disagreement, the state will assign their own administrator to the case, and his/her fees are paid from the estate.
+In most cases, it would be a spouse, a member of the family, or a close family friend (more rarely and only with input from the family).
+If the family disagrees with the decisions, the state will assign its own administrator to the case, and the estate pays his/her fees.
+In a smaller or more complicated estate, these fees can wind up being a considerable percentage of the total value.

 California Probate Follows Intestate Succession Laws

-In order to make things as fair and equitable as possible, California and other states have created their own set of probate laws designed to distribute the deceased’s (decedent) assets in a specific order.
-These are called intestate succession laws, and there is almost no way to get around them.
+To make things as fair and equitable as possible, California and other states have created their own set of probate laws designed to distribute the deceased’s (decedent) assets in a specific order.
+These are called intestate succession laws, and there is almost no way around them.

-So, let’s say you have a decent art collection and you plan on passing it to your niece, who is an art student.
-You’ve told her that on many occasions and she feels so honored to be the beneficiary of something she’s loved her whole life.
+So, let’s say you have a decent art collection.
+You plan on passing it to your niece, who is an art student.
+You’ve told her that on many occasions, and she feels so honored to be the beneficiary of something she’s loved her whole life.
 Then, you die without a will, and the estate moves through intestate succession.
-Unless someone else in the family knows your wishes and supports them, or believes and wants to honor your niece’s claim, your art may wind up going to a child or sibling who could care less about the art and more about its value on the collector’s market.
+Unless someone else in the family knows your wishes and supports them – or believes and wants to honor your niece’s claim – the collection may go to a child or sibling who could care less about the art and more about its value on the collector’s market.

 Avoiding intestate succession is one of the most compelling reasons to create an estate plan.
-Go to our Ultimate Estate Planning Checklist to learn more about what the estate planning process entails.
+We recommend using an Estate Planning Checklist to learn more about what the estate planning process entails.

 Assets that Move Through Intestate Succession

-Some assets may not need to move through intestate succession at all, like those that are co-owned/titled with someone else or financial accounts that have stated “pay on death (POD)” beneficiaries on record.
-Proceeds from life insurance policies are immune to intestate succession as are any properties or assets held in a trust.
+Some assets may not need to pass through intestate succession at all, such as those that are co-owned/titled with someone else or financial accounts with “pay on death (POD)” beneficiaries on record.
+Proceeds from life insurance policies and any properties or assets held in a trust are also immune to intestate succession.

 The properties and assets that will move through probate and intestate succession include: